Is Solar A Good Investment?

 Do solar panels require maintenance?

-Solar panels and systems require very little maintenance.
+Solar panels and systems typically require very little maintenance.
 It’s best to understand what warranties your solar panel system has and have professionals take care of recommended maintenance.

 How long do solar panels last?